Iceland is a destination on everyone's bucket list. That's why over 2 million people visited here in 2019.

 But since you have a car, you don't need to stick to the tourist attractions.
 Get off the beaten path and explore Iceland's hidden craters or relax in a cozy cafe, in a charming village.

 Then look no further than our alternative things to do along the north of Iceland.
+We also have great blogs about driving in Iceland and other fantastic travel tips in our blogs.

 Explore Iceland by Car